Monteverdi Choir & Orchestras: Haydn in London

 7:30 pm - 9:30 pm

 With the death of his patron, Prince Nikolaus Esterházy, in 1790 Haydn became a free agent, and Johann Peter Salomon seized the opportunity to bring Europe’s most famous composer to Soho.
 Haydn’s music already dominated the fashionable Hanover Square Rooms – especially after the death of the London-based Johann Christian Bach (youngest son of J.S.), whose Symphony in G minor opens the second half.
 Haydn’s Cello Concerto No. 2 was premiered at Hanover Square 1784, and a decade later he embarked on his second trip to London.
-From this come two of this best-known symphonies, earning nicknames through their popularity: the “Military” (No. 100), and the “London” (No. 104).
+From this come two of his best-known symphonies, earning nicknames through their popularity: the “Military” (No. 100), and the “London” (No. 104).

 Please note this performance will last for approximately 2 hours, including interval.